-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs AACSB: Reflective Thinking
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-Toyota found the emission standards too difficult to meet to bring its diesel-engine offerings to North America.
+Toyota finds the emission standards too difficult to meet to bring its diesel-engine offerings to North America.
 They have instead focused their research on hybrid-engine technology.
-Assume Toyota chooses to produce both hybrid-engine vehicles and diesel-engine vehicles (for markets outside North America) for its Prius brand.
+Assume Toyota chooses to produce both hybrid-engine vehicles and diesel-engine vehicles for its Prius brand.
 Figure 2.6 shows changes to its production possibilities frontier in response to new developments and different strategic production decisions.

-53) Refer to Figure 2.6.
-Assume a technological advancement greatly reduces the cost to produce hybridengine vehicles.
+50) Refer to Figure 2.6.
+Assume a technological advancement greatly reduces the cost to produce hybrid-engine vehicles.
 This is best represented by the